alessandro-gentilini/knuth-interview-2006/README.md

 I brought this to the summer place, and I spent nights looking at it and psyching out how this program worked.
-And, wow, I found; first I figured out how this IT worked, and so, oh yeah, that’s how they can look in the algebraic formula and convert it into instructions, but then, it was terrible style.
+And, wow, I found; first I figured out how this IT worked, and so, oh yeah, that's how they can look in the algebraic formula and convert it into instructions, but then, it was terrible style.
 The program was kludgy.
 You would read it, and every time they would do something, they did it the hard